wingify/across-tabs/README.md

   |     msg       |        msg to be ent        |

   ```
     parent.broadCastAll('Hello my dear Child!
-A greeting from Parent.'});
+A greeting from Parent.');
   ```

 * **`broadCastTo`**